 Fitting lights in and/or under kitchen wall units can have a dramatic effect in the kitchen and there are two ways to do this.
 Click on any of the images in the project, or scroll to the tool store to the right of the page, to buy any products.

 Firstly, if you are lucky enough to be designing your kitchen from scratch the wiring can be put into the wall/ceiling first.
 This will allow you to run the cables to the exact position you need in order to fit the lights.
-You will need help from our projects on how to cut and fill chases in walls for cables and fitting wall lights.
+You will need help from our projects on how to cut and fill chases in walls for cables and also our fitting wall lights project.

 For a full understanding of what you are embarking on when fitting lights to kitchen units, it is also a good idea to read our project on light circuits.

 Lighting under kitchen units is preferred by a great many cooks as it is not directly above the head and therefore does not cast shadows over the work you are doing.

 Lighting which is "built in" to kitchen units, either under them or inside them, can largely be separated into two types.
 They are either spotlights or striplights.
 The spots can be seen in the left hand image and the strips in the right.

 The striplights are usually much easier to install as they are fixed to the surface (albeit the underside) of the units, whereas the spots need to be drilled into the carcass of the unit.

 The lighting in, on or under kitchen wall units will usually be low voltage lighting and you can get help with this in the Low Voltage Lighting project.
 Our diy project on fitting fluorescent Lighting may help also.